arleenpandher/Pirate_Race/README.md

 In this game, users will be able to:

-1) Start, pause, and restart the game
+1) Start and restart the game
 2) Press the four keyboard buttons that correspond to the four directions

 Functionalities of this game include: